onebeyond/js-pills/README.md

 You can add features to this project 😵!!
 For Example:

 - [x] Create a kind of alarm when the timer ends!
-- [ ] Create a function that automatically adds links into `index.html` of the created README
+- [x] Create a function that automatically adds links into `index.html` of the created README
 - [ ] Add animation when the timer starts
+- [ ] Mobile version

 Or if you have any other idea that's perfect!
 Feel free also to make some refactors. 😬